THE FOLLOWING INFORMATION IS FOR OWNERS WHO WISH TO DISPLAY THEIR VEHICLE IN OUR FIELD OF DREAMS™

 Interaction with the public is also good, so if you have some special skills, by all means … show them off!

-If you are around to chat to show visitors, this would be great, but we don’t expect you to be chained to the vehicle all weekend.
+As a Display Vehicle owner, if you are around to chat to show visitors, this would be great, but we don’t expect you to be chained to the vehicle all weekend.
 You have to go walkabout too, it’s all part of the weekend, so if you could leave a note on your driver’s window, either giving your mobile number and/or the time you will return, that would be excellent.
 We’ve all been to shows and wanted to chat to the owner, only to wait there for ages and them never return.

 We want the ADVENTURE OVERLAND & CAMPERVAN SHOW to be as interactive as possible, hence this request.

-Your pitch: Camping is of course allowed on the pitches.
-As for actual space, vehicles will be lined up in a row, either straight or in an arc depending on space on the day, so there will always be enough room to position yourself depending on your needs.
-When you arrive, simply inform the Marshal if you require a little more room for an awning or whatever, they will position you accordingly.
+Having had your E-ticket scanned when you arrive at the racecourse's main gate, simply inform the Gate Marshal that you are a Display Vehicle, they will direct you to our Field of Dreams™.
+Upon arrival, simply inform the Marshal if you require a little more room for an awning or whatever, they will position you accordingly.
 If you require a lot more room for any reason (more of a display for instance, a desert scene with plastic palm trees would be very welcome!!!) then please inform me of your requirements in advance.
-Any other questions, then simply email or phone us.
+Any problems, then simply ask the Marshal to radio us.

 Cheers,